staples-sparx/StaplesLabs.github.io/jobs/devops.md

 * BA/BS in Computer Science, Math, Physics, or other technical field

+* A passion for innovation and pushing the envelope, while being down to earth and pragmatic

+* You think about edge cases and performance implications of what you build.

+* You know when to do it fast, when to do it right, and how to find the best compromise between the two.

+### Preferred

 * Experience with large-scale web-based applications using Java and other object-oriented languages.

-### Preferred

-* MS in Computer Science, Math, Physics, or other technical field

-* A passion for innovation and pushing the envelope, while being down to earth and pragmatic

-* A thorough understanding of how business needs drive product features

 * Understanding of cloud native distributed systems

 * Understanding of auto scaling and fault tolerance

 * Experience with high availability web services

+* A thorough understanding of how business needs drive product features